hackerspacesg/hackerspace.sg/content/plenum/2018-03-14.md

 ## Any Other Business

+- Insurance: Need to understand the actual liability situation; Fazli to introduce advisor to Luther.

 ### Next Meeting
 - 2018-04-12 20:00 (tentatively scheduled for 2nd Wednesday of every month, but subject to change depending on the schedule of key people; Valentine and Robert may be busy on April 11)